Colorado workers see annual pay rates rise, but staffing and living cost issues remain

 • 37% of employees who intend to leave their organization believe they are paid unfairly.

-• Individuals who believe their pay is fair are 2.8x more likely to be a recommend their employer to friends and family as a place to work than those who do not.
+• Individuals who believe their pay is fair are 2.8x more likely to recommend their employer to friends and family as a place to work than those who do not.

 • Workers who believe their pay is not fair are 3.4x less likely to be fully engaged at work.

 According to recent data from Salary.com, the cost of living in Denver, Colo.
-Ranked 19.4 percent higher than the national average.
-Colorado Springs measured 6.4 percent higher than the national average, while Boulder was 36.6 percent higher.
-Out of 14 municipalities listed by Salary.com’s cost of living data, only Pueblo measured lower than the national average (5.1 percent lower).
+Ranked 19.4% higher than the national average.
+Colorado Springs measured 6.4% higher than the national average, while Boulder was 36.6% higher.
+Out of 14 municipalities listed by Salary.com’s cost of living data, only Pueblo measured lower than the national average (5.1% lower).

-“The labor force participation rate remains below pre-COVID levels, which is contributing to the tight labor market seen on Main Street,” said NFIB Chief Economist William Dunkelberg.
+“The labor force participation rate remains below pre-COVID levels, which is contributing to the tight labor market seen on Main Street,” said NFIB Chief Economist William Dunkelberg in a statement.
 “With labor demand remaining strong, owners will have to continue raising compensation to compete and fill their open positions, although that pressure is easing a bit.”